- 1 How To Compare

-These units are coffee bean choppers and have several disadvantages to compare with their one advantage.
+These units essentially chop the coffee beans and have several disadvantages to compare with their one advantage.
 Typically these units cost under $20.

-With blade mills, you cannot produce coffee fine enough to brew a decent espresso grind, and regardless of the size of the grind you are trying to create, it is not consistent.
+With blade mills, you cannot produce a ground fine enough to brew a decent espresso.
+Regardless of the size of the grind you are trying to create, it is not consistent.
 The chopping blade velocity combined with the rubbing the mill produces up the coffee grounds, sometimes to the point that the heat changes the flavor.

 However, even with the disadvantages, with limited funds, the blade grinder might be the only option that fits your budget.

-The two quick blades transform coffee beans into something smaller.
+The two quick blades transform beans into something smaller.

 The process creates a single basic process as it chops.

 The beans are repeatedly chopped into random sizes, with a profile that ranges from the minuscule to gigantic.
 You might find particles that range from dust to ¼ of a bean in the mix.

 Some of these pulverized particles are so small that they clog the holes in French presses, espresso cups or even paper filters.

 Heat produced in the chopping process alters the coffee flavor profile and causes static electricity.
 Burr grinders reduce these issues.

 Currently, burr grinders offer the greatest value for the price.
 These mills are typically priced at under $100, and several can be found that are priced in the $50 price range.